iamkroot/tcpvpn-openvpn/README.md

 This is a program built to automate creation of accounts on [tcpvpn.com](https://tcpvpn.com), followed by connecting via OpenVPN.

+## DEPRECATED

+tcpvpn.com has recently enforced a CAPTCHA requirement for creating the VPN Account on all of their servers.
+So this project is pretty much dead.
+You can still use the openvpn part as long you keep manually updating the credentials and their expiry date.

 ## Usage Instructions
 ### Installation
 1. Ensure that you have Python 3.6 or higher, with pipenv installed.